 - Preheat oven to 350.

-In a separate bowl, crack 2 eggs.
-Slowly add in maple syrup, milk and butter, whisking until combined.
+- In a separate bowl, crack 2 eggs.
+Slowly add in honey, milk and butter, whisking until combined.

 Enjoy within one week!